GiancarloMCorrea/SS_forecast_closures/README.md

 We evaluate the impacts of fleet-by-fleet and all-fleets-at-once seasonal closures on spawning biomass (SSB), stock status ($B/B_{msy}$ and $F/F_{msy}$), and catch during a **projection period**.

-In addition to the evaluated closure scenarios, we also assess these projection scenarios with no closures:
+In addition to the evaluated closure scenarios, we also assess these projection scenarios:

 - *status-quo*: assumes an average catch per fleet and season from the last years of the assessment period.
+No closures applied.
 - *TAC*: assumes a total annual catch equal to a Total Allowable Catch (TAC).
 Projected catch per fleet and season is calculated from the *status-quo* scenario, and then increased or decreased proportionally to reach the TAC.
+No closures applied.
 - *all-closed*: assumes zero catch for all fleets and seasons.
 This is an unrealistic scenario but useful for comparison.

 ## Things to consider